swarby/A7_LacourseSpindleDetector/lib/README.txt

     Save data into text file
 * eventSmpList2DetectVect.m
 	Generate a detection vector per sample from a list of events.
+* detectValidSSBaseline.m
+        Compute if sleep staging definied in the init is/are member of the input sleep stage vector
 * event_StartsEndsDurations.m
 	Identification of start and stop indexes of events (1) in a binary (logical 0/1) vector.
 * findFreqIndex.m